Taking the Confrontation Out of Parking Enforcement

 Parking Tickets, no one likes them or the people who issue them!

 Let’s face it no one likes to get a parking ticket.
-It is expensive and extremely annoying and it feels like it’s just a money grab for greedy organizations right?
+It is expensive and annoying.
+It feels like it’s a money grab for greedy organizations right?

 Adapted from Canadian Parking Association Parker Article, third quarter 2015